-Anxiety can become a problem when it is difficult to control, occurs for months, and interferes with important parts of your life.
+Anxiety can become a problem when it is hard to control, occurs for months, and interferes with important parts of your life.
 With an anxiety disorder, your body has the response described above, but in inappropriate ways.
 The response a person has depends on the anxiety disorder he or she has.
 With some disorders, the anxiety is way out of proportion to the threat that triggers it.
 With others, anxiety may occur even when there isn’t a clear threat or trigger.

 Some people are more likely to have lasting anxiety than others.
 It tends to run in families, and it affects more younger people than older people, and more women than men.
 But no age, race, or gender is immune to anxiety problems.

 The good news is that the anxiety that’s disrupting your life can be treated.
 Check with your healthcare provider and rule out any physical problems that may be causing the anxiety symptoms.
 If an anxiety disorder is diagnosed seek mental healthcare.
 This is an illness and it can respond to treatment.
 Most types of anxiety disorders will respond to "talk therapy" and medicines.
 Working with your doctor or other healthcare provider, you can develop skills to help you cope with anxiety.
 You can also gain the perspective you need to overcome your fears.
 Note: Good sources of support or guidance can be found at your local hospital, mental health clinic, or an employee assistance program.

 Here are some things you can do to cope:

 Do what you can.
 Keep in mind that you can’t control everything.
 Change what you can and let the rest take its course.

 Exercise—it’s a great way to relieve tension and help your body feel relaxed.